The Short Answer · Updated August 2026

 Yes.
 Both use polypropylene lids, gaskets, and (in some models) straws.
 The bottle body is stainless steel, but the lid is where your lips make contact.
 For a fully plastic-free experience, look for bottles with stainless steel lids and silicone gaskets.

 Yes.
 Stainless steel remains chemically inert at temperatures well above boiling.
 Unlike plastic travel mugs, which leach at accelerated rates when heated, stainless steel is one of the safest materials for hot beverages.
 One caution: if your bottle has a plastic lid, heat can accelerate leaching from the lid material.
+For a coffee-first shortlist, see our guide to the best non-toxic travel mugs and reusable coffee cups.

 A 2024 study in PNAS found an average of 240,000 detectable plastic particles per liter — roughly 100x more than previously estimated.
 These included nanoplastics small enough to cross cell membranes.
 Heat, sunlight, and squeezing accelerate particle release — so reusing the same disposable bottle only raises your exposure over time.